 On our Investment Process page, learn how we research systemic risks, evaluate potential solutions to those risks, and then seek companies in which to invest.

 Sustainable Economy, Sustainable Planet

 We begin with big picture, and what we can plainly see is that the economy of this century has little to do with those of the past.
-Today’s expanding list of systemic risks – starting with climate change, resource degradation and scarcity, and widening inequality – have put the business-as-usual economy in peril.
+Today’s expanding list of systemic risks – starting with the climate crisis, widening inequality, resource degradation and scarcity – have put the business-as-usual economy in peril.
 Because the global economy fundamentally relies on a stable climate, ecosystems, resources, and social systems, risks to these economic underpinnings must be addressed to avoid collapse.

 But it’s not all doom and gloom.
 Rapidly accelerating innovation offers seemingly endless opportunities to mitigate these risks.
 All segments of the economy—from energy to food production—need to become far more efficient in order to fully realize an indefinitely sustainable, thriving economy.